is a bi-measurable

 first coordinates of the process on its Karhunen-Loève decomposition.

-To reach optimal quantization, one has both to determine the optimal rank of truncation (the quantization dimension) and to determine the optimal
+To reach optimal quantization, one has both to determine the optimal rank of truncation

 -dimensional Gaussian quantizer corresponding to the first coordinates.

-Formally, if is a bi-measurable
+is a bi-measurable

 Gaussian process, with a continuous covariance function, its Karhunen-Loève expansion